 You’re able to enjoy the stretches and core workouts without feeling like you’re out of your depth, as Brathen always offers a moderated version for those who aren’t totally well-oiled yoga machines (yet, anyway).

-She boasts 2 million followers on Instagram and 77,400 subscribers on YouTube, where she recently hosted live events to follow along.
+She boasts 2 million followers on Instagram and 77,400 subscribers on YouTube, at the time of writing.

 50. Dare To Be Active with Dr. LA Thoma Gustin

-If, like these inspirational YouTubers, you’re demonstrating specific exercises online, you need to have specialist insurance.
+If, like these inspirational YouTubers, you’re demonstrating specific exercises online, you also need to have specialist insurance.